Jensen Huang Just Called Humanoid Robots a $40 Trillion Market. Here’s Why Wall Street Is Loading Up on Physical AI Stocks

 © Kindure AI via YouTube

 Jensen Huang has spent the past year repeating one number that keeps growing louder: humanoid robots represent a $40 trillion total addressable market for labor automation.
 That figure came up again on the Animal Spirits Talk Your Book episode on investing in the rise of the robots, where guest Derek Yan argued the opportunity is “potentially bigger” than EVs or smartphones.
-I have owned NVIDIA for more than 15 years, and Huang has never attached a figure this large to a single end market.
+Huang has never attached a figure this large to a single end market, and Wall Street is starting to take the claim seriously.

 The physical AI thesis has two clean public-market expressions.
 NVIDIA sells the picks and shovels.
 Tesla is the pure-play humanoid bet.
-Wall Street is positioning around both, and the credibility bridge is already on the road.
+Capital is positioning around both, and the credibility bridge is already on the road.

 Waymo rides and trillion-dollar capital commitments

 Yan framed physical AI as digital AI given a body.
-Autonomous driving is another application of physical AI: those cars are autonomous robots.
-The Animal Spirits host described being blown away by his first Waymo ride.
-That experience is becoming common, and it is the proof point that the underlying perception, planning, and control stack actually works in the wild.
+Autonomous driving is another application of physical AI: those cars are autonomous robots navigating the real world in real time.
+The Animal Spirits host described being blown away by his first Waymo ride, an experience that is becoming increasingly common.
+That reaction matters because it is the proof point that perception, planning, and control stacks actually work in uncontrolled environments.

 Yan said on the podcast: “when like trillion-dollar company want it happen, it’s very likely to happen.”
-Huang at NVIDIA and Elon Musk at Tesla are personally directing billions of dollars at this.
-That capital flow is the institutional tell.
+Huang at NVIDIA and Elon Musk at Tesla are each directing billions of dollars at the physical AI stack.
+The scale of that capital commitment is the institutional signal the market is watching.

 NVIDIA: the compute layer under every humanoid